 Rakhi or Raksha Bandhan

 Rakhi also celebrated due to its own historical relevance.
-Most of rulers in the history of India were of Rajput community and the Rajput Queens were used to send the Rakhi thread to the neighbouring rulers as the token of the brotherhood.
+Most of rulers in the history of India were of Rajput community and the Rajput Queens were used to send the Rakhi thread to the neighbouring rulers as the token of the brotherhood for peace.
 In the history; Rani Karnavati, which was widowed queen of the great empire Chittor, sent a Rakhi to Humayun (Mughal Emperor of that time) for help in the war.
 The Rakhi or Raksha Bandhan festival ceremony organized by tying a Rakhi which is also called sacred thread by sister on her brother's wrist which indicates sister's love towards her brother and prays for her brother blessed for long life to protect and help her from all up and downs in the whole life.

 Rakhi - The History